Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 Through this route, you will be walking through the beautiful village of Ghandruk, where you will have a chance to explore the traditional Gurung culture and their lifestyle.
 Likewise, the town also provides a magnificent view of the snow-capped Annapurna Range.

 Day 2: After enjoying the views, local culture, and lifestyle in Ghandruk, you need to head to Chhomrong.
-On your way to Chhomrong, you will have to climb up to Kimrungdanda and make some steep descents to Kimrong Khola to reach Chere Danda.
+On your way to Chhomrong, you will have to climb up to Kimrungdanda and make some steep descent to Kimrong Khola to reach Chere Danda.

 From Chere Danda, you will need to take a gentle walk to reach the lovely village of Chhomrong situated under the giant Annapurna massive.
 You can complete the distance from Ghandruk to Chommrong by hiking for 5-6 hours.